-Eastleigh House is a building acquired by the Council in 2010-11, which remained operational for business use during 2011-12.
-The Council has engaged architects to redesign the use of this building as a future civic office facility, with an expectancy for occupation by Council staff and members in March 2014.
+Eastleigh House is a building acquired by the Council in 2010-11, which remained operational for business use during 2011-12 and part of 2012-13.
+The Council engaged architects to redesign the use of this building as a future civic office facility, with an expectancy for occupation by Council staff and members in March 2014.
 The net capital cost of this civic office move is estimated to be in the region of £8m, after allowing for the sale of the existing civic office site.

-57 Date accounts are authorised for issue
+58 Date accounts are authorised for issue